rvarago/modern-cmake-template/README.md

 # modern-cmake-appAndLib

-Example of How to Use CMake for Building a Project composed by App and Lib
+Example of how to use CMake for building a project composed by an application, library, and tests.